Published: August 17, 2005

 A debit card is a plastic card with a MasterCard or Visa logo on it that is connected directly to your checking account.
 When you use it, money goes from your account to the company you are paying.
 It can be used wherever MasterCard or Visa cards are accepted, even overseas.
 You can use debit cards in two ways:

-- To use your card at an ATM or a point-of-sale (POS) terminal at a store, you have to provide your personal identification number (PIN).
+• To use your card at an ATM or a point-of-sale (POS) terminal at a store, you have to provide your personal identification number (PIN).

 Am I liable for any losses if my debit card is lost or stolen?

 Always report a lost or stolen debit card right away.
 Your liability may be limited to zero if you report the loss within two business days, and to $50 if you report it more than two business days after realizing your card is missing.
-However, you could lose all the money in your bank account and the unused portion of your line of credit for overdrafts if you fail to report an unauthorized transfer or withdrawal within 60 days of the date of the bank statement that reflects the error.
+However, you could lose all the money in your account and the unused portion of your line of credit for overdrafts if you fail to report an unauthorized transfer or withdrawal within 60 days of the date of the account statement that reflects the error.

-I gave a friend my card and PIN number so she could buy something for me.
+I gave a friend my card and PIN so she could buy something for me.
 I found out she bought some things for herself.
 Am I liable for her purchases?

 If you give your debit card and your PIN to someone, you are responsible for any withdrawals or purchases, even if you didn't authorize them.
-Guard your PIN carefully - never write it on the card or give it to anyone else.
+Guard your PIN carefully—never write it on the card or give it to anyone else.

 Banking Services